nickgnd/dotfiles/README.md

 │
 ├── iterm2 (profile and settings for iterm)
 │
-├── scripts (backup scripts, etc.)
+├── bin (executable scripts for backups, etc.)
 │
 ├── ssh (config for macOS ssh agent)
 │